Find Affordable College Courses

 Read More…

-Abraham Baldwin Agricultural College ranked #10 on this year’s Most Popular Liberal Arts & Humanities Associate Degree Schools in Georgia list.
+Abraham Baldwin Agricultural College came in at #10 in this year’s edition of the Most Popular Liberal Arts & Humanities Associate Degree Schools in Georgia ranking.
 ABAC Tifton is a small public school located in the distant town of Tifton.

 Of the 144 students majoring in liberal arts / sciences and humanities at ABAC Tifton, 42% are male and 58% are female.